cortexlabs/nucleus/README.md

 ## Project files

 Nucleus makes all files in the project directory (i.e. the directory which contains `nucleus-model-server-config.yaml`) available for use in your Handler class implementation.
-Python bytecode files (`*.pyc`, `*.pyo`, `*.pyd`), files or folders that start with `.`, and the Nucleus configuration file (e.g. `nucleus-model-server-config.yaml`) are excluded.

 The following files can also be added at the root of the project's directory:

-* `.cortexignore` file, which follows the same syntax and behavior as a [.gitignore file](https://git-scm.com/docs/gitignore).
-This may be necessary if you are reaching the size limit for your project directory (32mb).
-* `.env` file, which exports environment variables that can be used in the handler.
+The `.env` file can be added at the root of the project's directory.
+It exports environment variables that can be used in the handler.
 Each line of this file must follow the `VARIABLE=value` format.

 For example, if your directory looks like this: